ChrisGrattoni/partitionoptimizer/README.md

 	# (default = True)
 	use_gui : True

-Users who will not be modifying the source code may prefer to launch the program using *SPOTS.exe*.
+Users who will not be modifying the source code may prefer to launch the program using [SPOTS.exe](https://github.com/ChrisGrattoni/partitionoptimizer/releases/tag/v1.0.1).

 ## Student Subgroup Support